layilin/SP23-33852/_annotations/book2.md

 [plant] 77.438n chocolate-tree.
 The cacao tree (*Theobroma cacao*), the seeds of which are made into chocolate.
 The cacao tree is native to Central and South America and has been cultivated by Amerindians for thousands of years.
 Europeans first encountered cacao in Mexico, where the Aztecs placed a high value on it: cacao was prepared into chocolate drinks that were consumed by the Aztec elite, as well as during religious rituals, and cacao seeds were used as currency and tribute.
 Cacao was first brought to the Caribbean by Spaniards, who established plantations to supply Europe with chocolate.
 Although some Europeans initially found the taste of chocolate off-putting (the Aztecs did not add sugar to their chocolate), it was being consumed in Europe in significant quantities by the seventeenth century.

 [plant] 78.441 sappadillas.
-The sapodilla (*Manilkara zapota*), also known as the nasebery or nispero, is a sour or tart fruit native to Mexico, Central America, and Colombia.
+The sapodilla (*Manilkara zapota*), also known as the nasebery or nispero, is a sour or tart fruit whose native range includes Central America, Mexico, and the Caribbean.

 [place] 78.445 Sheen's royal walks.
 Sheen is the old name for what is now the London borough of Richmond upon Thames.
 According to Gilmore, Sheen's royal walks probably refers to Richmond Park, a royal park.